 People who have chronic phase CML often present with very few (if any) symptoms of disease.
 As the disease progresses, potentially to the accelerated or blast phase, some of the following symptoms may appear:

-- AnaemiaWhere the number of red blood cells have dropped.
-This can make people feel tired, breathless and unwell and affects how the body fights infection, which carries its own set of symptoms:
+- Anaemiaa condition where there aren't enough red blood cells in the blood, causing fatigue, weakness and pale skin and affecting how the body responds to infection, which carries its own set of symptoms:

 - Dizziness.